- Research Brief, Issue #16: (November 2018) Why so much Blackness?: Race in the Dissertation Topics and Research of Black Male Doctoral Students

 Finding Los Científicos Within: Latino Male Science Identity Development in the First College Semester

-Author: Charles Lu, Ph.D., Executive Director, Gateway Scholars and Summer Bridge Programs, UT-Austin
+Author: Charles Lu, Ph.D., Executive Director, Gateway Scholars and Summer Bridge Programs, The University of Texas at Austin

 This Project MALES Research Brief focuses on examining science experiences of Latino males majoring in Science, Technology, Engineering, and Mathematics (STEM) disciplines.
 The qualitative, phenomenological study referenced in this brief examined their first semester science experiences using a science identity framework.
 The two main research questions guiding this research study were: (1) How do Latino males majoring in STEM disciplines ascribe meaning to their science experiences in the first semester of college?
 (2) How do Latino males’ science identities develop in their first college semester?
 The findings from this study bring attention to the ways Latino males’ science identities are deconstructed, challenged, and shaped in their first semester of college.
 Many of the men enjoyed the prestige and exclusivity that they associated with STEM, and this affected the way they constructed their reality within and outside the scientific world.